Sxnny-s/Sxnny-s/README.md

   - Your pronouns: He/Him

 ## ⚡ Fun Fact
-  - Fun Fact: “I’m an avid runner and love participating in 5ks!
+  - Fun Fact: I’m an avid runner and love participating in 5ks!